Solo Sikoa: The MFTs (2025–2026)

-Sikoa started a feud with Fatu after he won the WWE United States Championship at WrestleMania 41, recruiting Jeff Cobb, who was renamed to JC Mateo, into the Bloodline.
+Following his loss of the Ula Fala and the "Tribal Chief" title, Sikoa started a feud with Fatu after he won the WWE United States Championship at WrestleMania 41, recruiting JC Mateo into his faction.
 At Money in the Bank on June 7, Sikoa failed to win the namesake ladder match after Fatu turned on him.
-At Night of Champions on June 28, Sikoa defeated Fatu to win the championship after interference from Mateo, the returning Tonga Loa and the debuting Talla Tonga.
-Following the event, Sikoa rebranded the Bloodline as the "MFT" (My Family Tree).
+At Night of Champions on June 28, Sikoa defeated Fatu to win the championship after interference from Mateo, the returning Tonga Loa and the debuting Talla Tonga reuniting The Tongans stable.
+Following the event, Sikoa then renamed his Bloodline faction the "MFT" (My Family Tree).
 At Night 2 of SummerSlam on August 3, Sikoa retained the title against Fatu in a steel cage match.
 He lost the title to Sami Zayn on the August 29 episode of SmackDown, ending his reign at 62 days.